Piezo-orbital backaction force in a rare-earth doped crystal: Discussion

-Comprehensive characterization of photothermal effects is generally difficult in hybrid systems, especially in micro- and nano-structures for which thermal actuation processes largely depend on defects and asymmetries~\cite{usami2012optical,nigues2015dynamical,kettler2021inducing}, therefore being generally unpredictable.
-Our time-resolved optomechanical tomography scheme, combined with a suitable sample geometry, enables us to shed a new light on photothermal motion as a fundamental hybrid optomechanical process.
-This backaction contribution is directly linked to the non-radiative relaxation mechanisms of the quantum emitter, and quantitatively relates to the internal atomic dynamics.
-This strong fundamental link between the atomic populations and the optomechanical backaction paves the way towards probing the internal dynamics of the hybrid system through its optomechanical response.
+An important aspect of this work relates to the comprehensive characterization of photothermal effects, which is generally difficult in hybrid systems, especially in micro- and nano-structures for which thermal actuation processes largely depend on defects and asymmetries~\cite{usami2012optical,kettler2021inducing}, and therefore remain largely unpredictable.
+Our time-resolved tomography scheme sheds new light on photothermal motion as a fundamental hybrid optomechanical process.
+This dissipative backaction contribution is directly linked to the non-radiative relaxation mechanisms of the quantum emitter, thereby providing a novel access to the internal atomic dynamics.

-Moving further towards quantum hybrid rare-earth-based optomechanical systems requires operating at liquid helium temperatures or below, where coherent quantum state manipulation becomes possible~\cite{longdell2004experimental,rippe2008experimental}.
-In this regime, the optical transitions are generally buried within a broad inhomogeneous absorption line, preventing direct coherent control.
-This issue is however routinely addressed either by isolating a narrow spectral subset of ions via spectral hole burning~\cite{nilsson2004hole}, or by rephasing techniques such as photon echo whose precision has been boosted recently in the quest towards quantum storage~\cite{tittel-photon, chaneliere201877}.
-Applying these techniques to mechanically engineered rare-earth materials (e.g. phononic structures~\cite{lutz2016modification}) therefore raises the realistic perspective of a new kind of efficient quantum hybrid transducers, with strong implications for quantum technologies~\cite{treutlein2014hybrid,clerk2020hybrid}.